HeavyMedl/HowToJavaScript/README.md

 "JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 It is easy for machines to parse and generate.
 It is based on a subset of the JavaScript Programming Language, Standard ECMA-262 3rd Edition - December 1999.
 JSON is a text format that is completely language independent but uses conventions that are familiar to programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.
 These properties make JSON an ideal data-interchange language." -json.org

 Many modern web services take advantage of the JSON format when transmitting data.
-JSON's simple name-value pair structure makes it easy to parse in many different languages.
+JSON's simple name-value pair structure make it easy to parse in many different languages.
 JSON is typically a lighter weight alternative to the attribute-ridden equivalent in XML.
 Because of this, many services are switching to this implementation.
 Lets take a look at some JSON:

 ```json
 // JSON data representation